Representations of Lie groups: Applications of projective functors - II

 Now we are ready to prove Theorem \ref{equivaa}.
 By Lemma \ref{enopro}, $HC_\theta^1$ has enough projectives.
 Also the functor $T_\lambda$ is right exact, as it is given by tensor product.
 Further, if $P$ is projective then $\Hom(T_\lambda(P),Y)=\Hom(P,H_\lambda(Y))$ is exact in $Y$ since $H_\lambda$ is exact by Proposition \ref{Hlaexact} and $P$ is projective.
 Thus $T_\lambda(P)$ is projective.
 Finally, the fact that $T_\lambda$ is fully faithful on projectives was one of the main results about projective functors (Theorem \ref{projiso}).
 So Proposition \ref{abcat} applies to $\A=HC_\theta^1$, $\B=\O_{\lambda+P}$, $T=T_\lambda$.
 Moreover, the image of $T_\lambda$ is precisely the category $\O(\lambda)$ by the classification of projective functors (Theorem \ref{classpro}).

 For an equivalence of categories, a right adjoint is a quasi-inverse.
 Thus $H_\lambda$ is quasi-inverse of $T_\lambda$, as claimed.
 The theorem is proved. \end{proof}

-\begin{corollary} Every Harish-Chandra bimodule $M$ with right infinitesimal character $\theta$ is realizable as $\Bbb V^{\rm fin}$ where $\Bbb V$ is a (not necessarily unitary) admissible representation of the complex simply connected group $G$ corresponding to $\g$ on a Hilbert space. \end{corollary}
+\begin{corollary} Every Harish-Chandra bimodule $M$ with right infinitesimal character $\theta$ is realizable as $\Bbb V^{\rm fin}$ where $\Bbb V$ is a (not necessarily unitary) admissible representation of the complex simply connected group $G$ corresponding to $\g$ on a Fr\'echet space. \end{corollary}

 \begin{proof} Let us prove the statement if $\theta=\chi_\lambda$ where $\lambda$ is a regular dominant weight (the general proof is similar).